 Tobago's Buccoo village is home to a uniquely Trini tradition and a poor-man's alternative to horse racing: goat races.
 Since 1925, goats and their "jockeys" have been competing on a 100-yard track during the Buccoo Goat Race Festival.
 The competition, held on the Tuesday after Easter, includes jockeys who run barefoot behind their goats and use twigs to whip them into motion.
 There's plenty of drinking and gambling, with all of the trappings of a "real" race course, including stables, trainers, and even a post parade.
 Buccoo is also home to another great local competition: crab racing, in which blue crabs are guided with string and bamboo poles towards the finish line in a event that's both more serious and more fun than it might sound.

-The Spanish tried without much success to introduce bullfighting in their Caribbean colonies, including Cuba, but the only place in the region you'll find this blood sport is in Mexico.
+The Spanish tried without much success to introduce bullfighting in their Caribbean colonies, including Cuba, but the only place in the region you'll find this sport is in Mexico.
 In the Mexican Caribbean, Cancun is home to a small bullring, the Plaza de Toros, where bullfights take place on Wednesday afternoons Jan.-April.
-Expect to see traditional dancers perform, followed by a riding exhibition by Mexican charros (cowboys) and finally a ritualized death match between matador and bull.
-The latter can be bloody and there's little drama in that the matador almost always wins against the crippled bull.
+Expect to see traditional dancers perform, followed by a riding exhibition by Mexican charros (cowboys) and finally a a bullfight.
 The bullring is located near the end of the Cancun hotel zone; a cab can get you there.